JamesMWestbrook/RPG-Baker/README.md

 * Events
     * Trigger event by "examine" action.
 * Battle
+    * CURRENT: RPG Stats
     * Basic turn based combat.
     * ATB/Counter combat system.
     * No intentions currently of adding on-map battle like Zelda or other map based combat games.
+## Completed
+* Events
+    * Basic Variable + Switch assignment
+    * Conditional checks on Variables/Switches
+    * Modify RPG Stats on actor
+* In Game UI
+    * 3/3/22: Nodes dedicated to showing X actor graphic via the global actor list.
+* On Map
+    * Player can move.
+    * Player graphic auto assigned to Actor 1(index 0).
+    * "Events" can be triggered by touch.
+* Actors
+    * Name, Nickname, Profile, Classes
+    * Map Sprites, Bust/Portrait Sprites, Battle Sprites through Godot's [SpriteFrames](https://docs.godotengine.org/en/latest/classes/class_spriteframes.html#class-spriteframes) resource.
+        * Bust/Battle Sprites can also be set to be a single image(.jpg,.png) rather than a SpriteFrame resource.
+* Classes
+    * Name, Description, can add sprites in same fashion as Actor, Assign Traits
+    * Class sprites come into play via a Trait that allows you to override a specific Actor sprite layer by the Class's same layer index.
 ### Please note while this is currently in development, I am not under the expectation for anyone to actually use this.
 Please reach out to me through the below link if you need help figuring out this plugin.
 ## Bunch of stuff I want to do EVENTUALLY.
 If you are using RPG Baker and plan on needing one of the below features please reach out to me in my [discord](https://discord.gg/nQecYmP) so I may consider adding priority.
 * Allow extra animation via SpriteFrame animations to support diagonal animation(You can already MOVE diagonally).